niixek/2D-Autoscroller-Game/README.md

 # 2D-Autoscroller-Game
-A 2D Sidescoller game that autoscrolls.
+A 2D Sidescroller game that autoscrolls.
 For a research project involving pressure-sensitive controllers.